Mobile Application Architecture

 Hybrid apps are a combination of native and web apps and are written using web programming languages.

-Because hybrid apps reply on an intern web browser to render the UI, they often don’t perform, behave, or look like a true iOS or Android app.
+Because hybrid apps reply on an embedded web browser to render the UI, they often don’t perform, behave, or look like a true iOS or Android app.

 As PWAs and cross-platform mobile frameworks (like React Native) mature, hybrid apps are approaching obsolescence.